BitcoinQnA/BitcoinPrivacyGuide/spend.md

 2. [Android](#android)
 3.  [iOS](#ios)

 ### Spending considerations

 Spending your bitcoin can be a tricky task to get right from a privacy perspective.
 Fortunately if you have followed the previous steps you are in a perfect position to nail it.
 We have already covered off many of the pitfalls such as merging UTXOs, particularly those from 'conflicting' sources such as KYC and no-KYC but here is a breif rundown of things to consider when spending bitcoin (even to yourself).

 * Check your labels before spending
-* Avoid merging UTXOs wherever possible
+* Avoid merging UTXOs where possible
 * Label your change outputs
 * Make every spend a coinjoin (*see below*)